pedromendes-dev/Sistema_De_Vendas/replit.md

 - 2025-07-14: Universal compatibility system supporting ANY screen size from 320px to 4K+ displays
 - 2025-07-14: Performance-optimized with debounced resize handlers and automatic cleanup
 - 2025-07-14: AttendantCard component fully converted to intelligent adaptation system
+- 2025-07-18: **SYSTEM COMPLETE WITH ALL FEATURES WORKING** - Finalized all three requested features successfully
+- 2025-07-18: Client data capture system fully integrated into sales workflow with name, phone, email, and address fields
+- 2025-07-18: Notification system cleaned and functional with proper character encoding and real-time updates
+- 2025-07-18: Photo upload system implemented for attendant creation and editing with functional file handling
+- 2025-07-18: Goals creation system debugged and working with proper field mapping and validation
+- 2025-07-18: Database cleanup performed removing corrupted notification entries and system optimizations
+- 2025-07-18: Build system verified working with no critical errors, all components properly integrated
+- 2025-07-18: System ready for production deployment with all features tested and functional